chorobikmichal/To-Do-List-App/README.md

 ## Basic Usage

 The purpose of this app is to list the things that you plan to complete.
 Once they are completed you can mark the box located beside task.
-Once the task is marked as completed it will disappear
+Once the task is marked as completed it will disappear at the end of that day

 ![bez nazwy-1](https://user-images.githubusercontent.com/24882037/29999438-ab589c34-9016-11e7-9092-52d74485d91a.jpg)
 ![bez nazwy-2](https://user-images.githubusercontent.com/24882037/29999437-ab588a50-9016-11e7-95bd-3095ab3ab8bb.jpg)